ycrc/ycrc.github.io/docs/clusters/bouchet.md

 ## Announcing the Bouchet HPC Cluster

 !!! info "Bouchet In Production"
-    The Bouchet HPC cluster is now in production for tightly coupled, parallel workloads.
-Please see the [Bouchet Getting Started](/clusters/bouchet_getting_started/) for more information.
+    The Bouchet HPC cluster is now available to all Yale Researchers.

-The first installation of nodes, approximately 4,000 direct-liquid-cooled cores, will be dedicated to tightly coupled parallel workflows, such as those run in the `mpi` partition on the Grace cluster.
-Later on this year we will be acquiring and installing a large number of general purpose compute nodes as well as GPU-enabled compute nodes.
-At that point Bouchet will be available to all Yale researchers for computational work involving low-risk data.

 Ultimately, Bouchet is the planned successor to both Grace and McCleary, with the majority of HPC infrastructure refreshes and growth deployed at MGHPCC going forward.
 However, we are still in the early stages of planning that transition and will continue to operate both Grace and McCleary in their current form for a number of years.